 The Child of Nature

-This Goddess Archetype feels most at home in the outside bonding and communicating with the forces of nature.
-The Child of Nature is often emotionally very sensitive and prefers solace and the company of animals to being with people.
+This Goddess typically feels most at home in the outside bonding and communicating with the forces of nature.
+The child of nature is often emotionally very sensitive and prefers solace and the company of animals to being with people.

 They are often independent and physically fit.